Etenil/mkjl/README.md

 How does it works ?
 ===================

 mkjl will create a local template for FreeBSD, ArchBSD and Debian GNU/kFreeBSD according to the jail type.
 Then the template will be duplicated with rsync to provision the jail.
-Finally, mkjl will write the jail configuration in /etc/jail.conf.
-You just have to add jail_enable="YES" into /etc/rc.conf.local then the jail daemon.

 Requirements
 =============

 - Tested on FreeBSD 10 i386 and amd64.
 - a working internet connection
-- perl5, debootstrap, rsync, pacman (use pkg or ports)
+- perl5, debootstrap, rsync, pacman (from pkg or ports)
-- git (optionnal, to fetch mkjl)
+- git (optionnal)
-- Enable fdescfs, linprocfs, tmpfs.
+- Enable fdescfs, linprocfs, tmpfs (add fdescfs_load="YES", linprocfs_load="YES" and tmpfs_load="YES" in /boot/loader.conf).
-- mkjl is not (yet) compatible with ezjail or jail.conf so be careful
 - a sonic screwdriver (ok, it's optionnal)

 Installation